buildout/buildout/doc/reference.rst

   directory.
 Recipes may also cache downloads in this directory, or in a subdirectory.

-  This is often set in in a :ref:`User-default configuration
+  This is often set in a :ref:`User-default configuration
   <user-default-configuration>` to share a cache between buildouts.
   See the section on :doc:`Optimizing buildouts with shared eggs and download caches <topics/optimizing>`.